zack/LVM/README.md

 	* Production: `export NODE_ENV=production`
 * Start the application: `node app/index.js`

+When running locally, you can just run: `./start.sh development` in the app directory.

 ## Framework Overview
 This application uses an `express-train` framework on top of `express` for organization of application files.